Climate change has become one of the most pressing global issues.

 3. Reduce Your Carbon Footprint When Flying

-Flying produces a large amount of CO2 emissions, air pollutants, and greenhouse gases, which contribute to climate change.
+Flying produces many CO2 emissions, air pollutants, and greenhouse gases, contributing to climate change.
 The main concern with the emissions produced from flying is that they remain in the atmosphere for centuries.

 One way to reduce your carbon footprint when flying is to purchase carbon offsets.
 A carbon offset is a credit for emissions reductions that can be sold as compensation for an individual to offset the environmental cost of their air travel.